 pumpkin patch

 Approximately 1.5 billion pounds of viable pumpkins are produced from a crop that totals about 2 billion pounds.
 To amass this enormous volume, close to 65,000 farm acreage is dedicated to this crop, of which over 75% is available in the month of October.

-The top state is Illinois, with 17,600 acres dedicated to harvesting pumpkins, more than twice the acreage of any other state in the country.
+Pinpointing the precise total pumpkin farm acreage in the U.S. can be challenging.
+Data from the USDA often fluctuates annually, and comprehensive reports aren't always available for every single state.
+However, based on the most recent information, we can provide a reliable estimate.
+With 17,600 acres dedicated to harvesting pumpkins, Illinois has more than twice the acreage for growing pumpkins than any other state in the country.
 The next five states- California, Indiana, Michigan, Pennsylvania, and Virginia- all dedicate between 4,200 and 6,300 acres just to pumpkins.

+pumpkin patch